Clean freaks rejoice, zero waste soap is one of the easiest zero waste swaps you can make.

 Between uses, ensure the soap bar dries out.
 You can do this with a simple zero waste soap holder with proper drainage.
 Simply make your own, using a saucer and some stones!

 Alternatively, Wooden or bamboo soap dishes are widely available on Etsy (in all sorts of designs and styles).
-If you’re going wood, try to find something sustainably harvested, such as this upcycled timber soap dish on Biome, made from reclaimed construction scrap.
+If you’re going wood, try to find something sustainably harvested, or maybe made from reclaimed construction scrap.

 Another classic option is the zero waste ceramic soap dish.